andreas-kupries/aktive/doc/ref/accessor_threshold_generate.md

 Returns a global threshold for the input, as the image mean.

 There are better methods.
-Extensions to the simple mean, in order of creation (and complexity), are Sauvola, Niblack, and Phansalkar.
-Each of these modifies the plain mean with a bias based on a mix of standard deviation, parameters, and the mean itself.
+Extensions to the simple mean, in order of creation (and complexity), are [Sauvola](https://craftofcoding.wordpress.com/2021/10/06/thresholding-algorithms-sauvola-local), [Niblack](https://craftofcoding.wordpress.com/2021/09/30/thresholding-algorithms-niblack-local), and [Phansalkar](https://craftofcoding.wordpress.com/2021/09/28/thresholding-algorithms-phansalkar-local).
+Each of these modifies the plain mean with a bias based on a mix of mean, standard deviation, and parameters.

 This operator is __strict__ in its single input.
 The computed pixels are not materialized.
 They are immediately reduced to the threshold.